 Sous vide other fish

-Similar to sous vide cooking halibut, other fish like grouper, founder, and haddock can be cooked the same way.
+Similar to sous vide cooking halibut, other fish like grouper, flounder, and haddock can be cooked the same way.

 Sous Vide Halibut